On the Newton Massacre: Why?

 Why did Adam Lanza, the shooter, have access to such devastating firearms?
 Why does any civilian need such weapons in the first place?
 Hunting animals certainly does not require automatic weapons.
 Of course, the whole idea of hunting “for fun” strikes me as an utterly selfish expression of a personality that enjoys wanton destruction.
 But who am I to judge?
 As long as hunting itself is not illegal, my personal aversion towards it has no bearing on other people’s choices.
 So, the first step, in my view, in fostering respect for human life is to create a climate in which the life of wild animals is valued to such an extent that it would not even occur to anyone to extinguish the life of a complex thinking and feeling animal just for the fun of it.

 And if not for hunting, why would anyone need a gun?
 For self-protection from others with guns, of course!
 After all, the gun lobby has told us many times that “it’s not guns that kill people; it’s people who kill people.”
 No, guns do not kill people.
-But they don’t give birth and nurture people.
-Ever the most ardent NRA member could not argue with the fact that guns enable people to kill others with more efficiency and in much larger numbers.
+But they don’t give birth and nurture people, either.
+Even the most ardent member of the NRA would be unable to argue against the fact that semi-automatic weapons enable people to kill others with more efficiency and in much larger numbers.
 Adam Lanza armed with a kitchen knife would not have been able to murder 27 people.

-Only when a significant number of people who should not have guns have guns does everyone need to have a gun.
+Only when a significant number of people who should not have guns do have guns is it necessary for everyone to have a gun.

 Why did Adam Lanza decide to shoot 27 people to death?
 It is too early to answer that question.
 According to some news articles, Lanza had a personality disorder.
 Shooters with mental disorders seems to be a recurrent theme.
 Yet, it’s perfectly reasonable.
 Who else but a mentally deranged individual would think about shooting five to ten-year-olds in a school?
 While our instinctive response is a resounding nobody would, I beg to differ.